AwuChen/craft-network/react-graph-viz/README.md

 A Cypher query from a textarea is used to query the database.
 The results are then rendered as graph visualization.

+## Features

+### Interactive Network Graph
+- Real-time graph visualization with Neo4j database integration
+- Node editing and network information display
+- Search functionality with natural language query processing
+- NFC-based node addition system

+### Idle Breathing Animation
+When the user is inactive for 5 seconds, the network graph enters a "breathing" state:
+- Nodes are drawn towards the center using enhanced centering forces
+- Subtle visual effects include node scaling, color shifts, and glow effects
+- The animation cycles every 4 seconds (2 seconds contracted, 2 seconds expanded)
+- A visual indicator appears in the top-left corner showing "Network Breathing..."
+- User activity immediately stops the breathing animation and returns to normal state

+The breathing animation uses d3-force physics to create natural, organic movement that mimics a living network.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts